tania de jong · Mind Medicine Australia

 I want to start with a snapshot of how I am possibly different from the average person.
 I don’t smoke or drink.
 Before this chapter of my life began, I’d never taken any drugs besides prescription medication (and those as rarely as possible).
 I live in Melbourne, the coffee capital of Australia, and don’t even drink it.

 Yet today, my life revolves around psychedelic medicines – heavily stigmatised substances still illegal in most countries.
 This huge shift is likely confusing.
-However, my personal journey can hopefully provide a deeper understanding of why I co-founded Mind Medicine Australia (MMA), and how psychedelic-assisted therapy could change the face of mental health treatment.
+However, my personal journey can hopefully provide a deeper understanding of why I co-founded Mind Medicine Australia (MMA), and how psychedelic-assisted therapies could change the face of mental health treatment.

 Helping People find their Voice